NOTE: This article was updated on 23 May 2019 to take account of the sentence decided by the court at the hearing on 17 April 2019.

 At court on 9 January 2019, the Priory plead guilty to a charge under section 3(1) of the 1974 Act, in respect of failing to discharge its duty as an employer to ensure people other than its employees were not exposed to risk.

-While the Guidelines are not binding in Scotland, courts north and south of the border have used the framework provided by the Guidelines to impose higher fines, with the intention that the penalty will have a “real economic impact” on the offender.
-In January, Topshop owner Arcadia Group Ltd was sentenced in Glasgow to a £450,000 fine, after a child was injured by a barrier in one of its stores.
-Earlier this month, Edinburgh Sheriff Court fined a contractor £600,000 after an agency worker was run over and killed by a dumper truck.
+While the Guidelines are not binding in Scotland, courts north and south of the border have used the framework provided by the Guidelines to impose fines with the intention that the penalty will have a “real economic impact” on the offender.
+There has generally been a trend for higher fines: in January, Topshop owner Arcadia Group Ltd was sentenced in Glasgow to a £450,000 fine, after a child was injured by a barrier in one of its stores.
+In February, Edinburgh Sheriff Court fined a contractor £600,000 after an agency worker was run over and killed by a dumper truck.
+This case is an example of how the other factors referred to in the Guidelines may come into play – and make a significant difference to the level of fine imposed.

 On February 22, 2019